 Developing Women to Serve as Role Models for Other Women

 Launched in 2008, the Women Mentoring Women program is offered annually by the Chattanooga Women’s Leadership Institute.
 The program is designed for women who share a passion for advancing other women.
 During this professional development series, participants will develop skills enabling them to mentor and develop other women in the community or in their place of business.

 Participants meet bi-weekly and have the privilege of hearing presentations from a variety of the most prominent women leaders in Chattanooga today.

-Class size is limited to 20.
+Class size is limited to 20 each year.
 Tuition is $450* per person, which includes a one-year regular membership in CWLI.
 While there is an application process, membership in CWLI is not a requirement for participation.

 WMW Alumnae Networking

 Are you a graduate of the WMW program?
 We would love to keep in touch!

 Join us for our quarterly networking gatherings to catch up with classmates and learn about mentoring opportunities.
 Upcoming networking events are scheduled for April 14, July 14, and December 8 (2017 graduation).
 Please register on our events page!

 Personal Financial Empowerment

 Women Know: Financial Empowerment is a series developed by the Chattanooga Women’s Leadership Institute to provide women with the tools to better understand their current personal financial situation and to develop a financial plan for the future.